When you live outside the rat race and have an advice-giving travel site, people are always asking questions. Like:

 How Do I Start a Blog Like You?!

 If I could only do one thing differently, I would have paid for a how-to blogging course like this one.
 Instead I spent hundreds of hours researching and implementing ideas with no overall game plan.
+And learning all about systems or software that I never ended up using.
 Silly.
 And exhausting.
+(Here’s more about Why I Wish I’d Paid for Blogging Help.)

 Why Does Your Domain Name Suggest Pornography?